BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/dwarven_holds.md

 - **Healing Herbs** `ACTIVE`

-At any point during his Activation, Oin can choose a friendly Thorin's Company model in base contact and roll a D6.
-On a 4+, they regain a lost Wound.
-Can only be used once per turn.
+At any point during his Activation, Óin can choose a friendly Thorin's Company model in base contact and roll a D6.
+On a 4+, the chosen model immediately regains a Wound lost earlier in the battle. Óin can only use this special rule once per turn.

 - **Reading the Portents** `ACTIVE`

-During the Fight phase, Oin can spend a Will point to enable a friendly model within 6" to re-roll one dice in their Duel roll.
-This may be used multiple times in the same Fight Phase.
+During the Fight Phase, Óin can spend a Will Point to allow a friendly Thorin's Company model within 6" to re-roll a single dice during their Duel Roll. Óin can use this special rule multiple times during the same Fight Phase, so long as he has Will Points remaining.

 - **Hearing Trumpet** `ACTIVE`

-When an enemy Hero declares a Heroic Action within 6" of Oin, roll a D6.
-On a 5+, Oin can declare it for free.
-However, on a natural 1, he loses a Will point.
-If he already has no Will points left, then he cannot Move during that turn.
+Whenever an enemy Hero declares a Heroic Action within 6" of Óin, you may roll a D6.
+On a 5+, Óin may immediately declare the same Heroic Action for free.
+However, on a natural 1, Óin immediately loses a Will Point.
+If he cannot lose a Will Point in this manner, then Óin cannot Move during that turn as he tries to fix his Hearing Trumpet.

 </div>